gspice/genesis-awp-communities/README.md

-# Genesis AgentWorks Pro Communities Plugin
+# Genesis AgentWorks Pro Communities

 This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the Winning Agent Pro theme.